ryan0124/ACEP_Capstone_Project/README.md

 ### Plan for the Spring Quarter

 #### Work on the electricity generation aspect.
+#### First, we will assist EE group to build electricity grid model.
+We use k-mean method to group the buildings to become "feeders" based on their types.
+Next, same method will apply to those group to define the necessary electricity power.
-We are trying to develop a ML model to predict electricity generated in a certain region using publicly available energy generation data.
-The user can input the month and the pin-code and the model will output maximum power of that area plant.
+#### Second, we will be trying to develop a ML model to predict electricity generated in a certain region using publicly available energy generation data.
+This model's input will include the type of generator such as natural gas or coal, and the expected power generation.
+The output will result at a ma power need which will be send in to the developed PSSE model to define the generation, distribution and transmission requirement.
+#### To keep track on process below is the Ghent chart for the project. s
 ![Ghent Chart link](../master/Capstone_Gnatt.xlsx)